martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 You can embed all kinds of media inside a story, including images, audio, video, basically anything that can be rendered inside a HTML5 document.
 You can choose any resource from the internet to embed.
 This would imply that the reader must have an active internet connection.
 To illustrate, to load a resource from the internet would be to reference it in the html as such: `<img src="https://www.example.com/some_image.jpg">`

 NST also offers you to include offline content inside the story via the Resources panel.
-If you choose to load an offline resource than this resource would be embedded inside the **.nts** file.
+If you choose to load an offline resource than this resource would be embedded inside the **.nss** file.
 When a resource is loaded it is immediately converted to [base64](https://www.w3docs.com/snippets/html/how-to-display-base64-images-in-html.html) encoding.
 Then, it is dynamically embedded whenever a state is activated inside the Reader.

 Below is a list of all supported file formats that can be loaded via the Resource panel: